The Bottom Line

 Guide Review - Olympus PEN E-PL1 DIL Review

 If you are used to the image quality found with most point and shoot cameras, you'll wonder why you didn't make the move to an intermediate camera like the PEN E-PL1 sooner.
 This model creates sharp, colorful photos outdoors and achieves very good results indoors, too, even in low light.
-In fact, the PEN E-PL1 seems to have very few problems with noise.
+In fact, my Olympus PEN E-PL1 review seems to have very few problems with noise.

 The PEN E-PL1's built-in popup flash unit works pretty well most of the time, creating well exposed photos.
 However, because the flash is off-center -- located at the top left corner of the camera as viewed from the back -- you may inadvertently block it with your left hand from time to time.
 Additionally, on close-up photos, the lens can block some of the light from the flash, creating undesirable shadows in the images.
 You can purchase an external flash for the PEN E-PL1, which should fix this problem.